johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/SocialShare.md

 )(Helmet);
 ```

-By doing this, the video edit field will show up on Social Share form and the correspond meta tag will be rendered on page head.
+By doing this, the video edit field will show up on Social Share form and the corresponding meta tag will be rendered on page head.

 #### 2.2 Cross site meta data

-Non-editable cross site meta data can also added to page using withMetaStatic HOC.
+Non-editable cross site meta data can also be added to the page using `withMetaStatic` HOC.
 These meta data will be rendered on HTML head like page-level meta data, but will not show on Social Share form.

 To add cross site meta data, site builder needs to create a HOC: